 Today’s home renovation trends show that we like our houses to work harder and smarter for the money we invest in them.

 - We no longer want bigger; instead, we want space that’s flexible, efficient, and brings order to chaos.

 - We’re watching our wattage with monitors and meters, and guarding our weekends with maintenance-free exteriors.

 Here’s a look at seven hot home remodeling trends that improve the way we live:

 Trend #1: Maintenance-Free Siding

 We continue to choose maintenance-free siding that lives as long as we do, but with a lot less upkeep.
 But more and more we’re opting for fiber-cement siding, one of the fastest-growing segments of the siding market.
 It’s a combination of cement, sand, and cellulosic fibers that looks like wood but won’t rot, combust, or succumb to termites and other wood-boring insects.

 At a cost of $18,600, cement siding is more expensive than some other options but still it's a solid investment.
-If you should decide to sell your house, you'll recover 83% of the project cost, according to the "Remodeling Impact Report" from the National Association of REALTORS®.
+If you decide to sell your house, you'll recover 86% of the project cost, according to the "Remodeling Impact Report" from the National Association of REALTORS®.